A BRIEF HISTORY......OF KIRKBY MALLORY

 destruction of the Abbey, its wealth and lands were duly confiscated

-by the crown, and so it was throughout the land that Henry through
+by the crown.
+And so it was throughout the land that Henry through

-with Catherine of Aragon.
+annul his marriage with Catherine of Aragon.

-of Henry Tudor.
-This historic battle was to become known as the"
+was to become known as the" Battle of Bosworth" and

-Battle of Bosworth" and was the final engagement in the War
+was the final engagement in the War of the Roses.
+On the 22nd

-of the Roses.
-On the 22nd of August, Richard was defeated and
+of August, Richard was defeated and killed.
+The battlefield at

-killed.
-The battlefield at Redmoor Plain lay some 2 miles South
+Redmoor Plain lay some 2 miles South of Market Bosworth and the

-of Market Bosworth and the old Roman road, which ran through the
+old Roman road, which ran through the villages of Kirkby Mallory

-villages of Kirkby Mallory and Peckleton would certainly have
+and Peckleton would certainly have been the most direct route

-been the most direct route back into Leicester to where Richard`s
+back into Leicester to where Richard`s body was finally taken.

-body was finally taken.
-For the inhabitants of Kirkby Mallory
+For the inhabitants of Kirkby Mallory those few days would have

-those few days would have been quite traumatic particularly after
+been quite traumatic particularly after the battle with soldiers,

-the battle with soldiers either escaping or celebrating, depending
+either escaping or celebrating, depending upon which side they

 Plaque at Battlefield site denoting spot where